top of page

 “I know they meant well… but I feel like I can’t be angry or sad about being adopted because I was ‘chosen’.
 I feel guilty for even questioning it.”

 That guilt is real.
 So is the pressure to protect others from your pain.
-But therapy can be a space where your truth matters most – no sugar-coating required.
+But therapy can be a space where your truth matters most with no sugar-coating required.

 Part of healing is allowing more than one truth to exist at once: